dbactual/thomaspaine/content/pages/resources/was-thomas-paine-a-socialist.md

 ---
-Title: Was Thomas Paine a socialist?
+title: Was Thomas Paine a socialist?
 ---
    If by "socialist" we mean a state-supported welfare system to ensure the poor and working poor lead comfortable lives, then yes.
 Paine supported a